 Every Windows product has a lifecycle.
 The lifecycle begins when a product is released and ends when it’s no longer supported or sold.
 Knowing key dates in this lifecycle helps you make informed decisions about when to upgrade or make other changes to your software.
 Here are the rights and limits of the Windows lifecycle.

 You can stop searching for where to get additional computer support.
 PEAK Premium Support is now available for everyone with a computer!
-You will never have to drag your computer down to a computer repair shop again, or call those geek people for help and spend hundreds of dollars.
+You don’t have to drag your computer down to a computer repair shop anymore, or call those geek people for help who will charge you hundreds of dollars.
 With PEAK’s new Premium Support we will help you fix your computer problems for a low one-time fee of $49.99 per problem repair.

 Originally posted by Itamar Gilad, Product Manager of Gmail.